All posts

 The British pub and live music have always been connected.
 What we’re seeing in 2026 isn’t a new trend — it’s a return to form.

 If you’re a pub looking to start or expand your live music programme, browse artists on GigXchange.
 If you’re an artist, create your profile and get discovered by venues across the UK.
-For more on the booking process, see our guide to booking live music.
+For more on the booking process, see our guide to booking live music for a pub or promoting a live music night.

 Naumaan